o-gent/uas-nyx/README.md

 # Nyx, UAS Surrey Team Peryton 2021-22

-We won the IMechE UAS challenge 2021. **Nyx is a program dedicated to co-ordinating the whole mission and the image recognition**
+We won the IMechE UAS challenge 2021. **Nyx was our program dedicated to co-ordinating the whole mission and the image recognition**

 ![alt text](why_doesnt_it_work.jpg)